Hopefully, you were able to read the last 4 practice tips – Tips for Improving (Part 1, 2, 3 and 4).

-For example – if you are doing the PVC drill – count how many times in a row you perform it perfect.
+For example – if you are doing the Single Plane Position Trainer drills – count how many times in a row you perform it perfect.
 Count out loud the different positions and see if you can “hit” those positions in and out of sequence…

 In our camps (Build Your Game Camps) quite a bit of time is spent teaching “games” to our students so they can better enjoy working on their drills and this enjoyment will and does greatly enhance their learning process.

 Practicing alone works because it’s the best way to:

 1. See out the sweet spot at the edge of your ability, and

 2. Develop discipline, because it doesn’t depend on others.
 If you aren’t worried about what others think, what others are looking at (you), what others are doing, etc. you won’t be worried about making mistakes, feeling uncomfortable, trying to find your sweet spot…